databl/tools/app-registration/README.md

-Copy the App registration PowerShell script (**[databl-azure-review-app-registration.ps1](https://github.com/databl/msp/blob/main/app-registration/databl-azure-review-app-registration.ps1))** to your PC and run it from PowerShell as follows.
+Copy the App registration PowerShell script (**[databl-azure-review-app-registration.ps1](https://github.com/ure-review-registratridatabl/msp/blob/main/app-registration/databl-azure-review-app-registration.ps1))** or **([databl-azure-review-app-registration_cert.ps1](https://raw.githubusercontent.com/databl/tools/main/app-registration/databl-azure-review-app-registration_cert.ps1))** to your PC and run it from PowerShell as follows.

 `PS> databl-azure-review-app-registration.ps1 `

+or

+`PS> databl-azure-review-app-registration_cert.ps1`

+The *databl-azure-review-app-registration.ps1* PowerShell script will register an App in your Microsoft Azure tenancy along with a Client Secret for the Databl review application to authenticate to your tenancy.

+The *databl-azure-review-app-registration_cert.ps1* PowerSehll script will also register an App in your Microsoft Azure tenancy but instead uses a Certificate pair to authenticate to your tenancy.
+This alliviates the need to pass passwords over insecure transport methods.

 Login to your Azure account when prompted with an account that has permissions to create an App Registrations.